cal-cs184-student/webpage-just-add-more-squares/proj3-2/index.md

 # Part 1: Mirror and Glass Materials

 In this part of the project, we implemented models for different types of reflection and refraction.
 This involved modifying the `advanced_bsdf.cpp` file to create new types of BSDFs.
-We started with a mirror BSDF, we implemented perfect specular reflection where the incident angle is equal to the outgoing angle.
+We started with a mirror BSDF, where we implemented perfect specular reflection where the incident angle is equal to the outgoing angle.
 We then created a refraction BSDF that modified the outgoing angle based on the ratio between indices of refraction.
 Finally, we implemented a BSDF for glass materials that combined reflections and refractions probabilistically.

 For `max_ray_depth` values of 0, 1, 2, 3, 4, 5, and 100, we generated these images.
 These images used a sample rate of 1024 and 16 samples per light.